nsrau/azure-docs.it-it/articles/active-directory/user-help/active-directory-passwords-reset-register.md

 ---
-title: Eseguire la registrazione per reimpostare la password Azure AD
+title: Register authentication info to reset your own password - Azure AD
-description: Registrare i dati di autenticazione per Azure AD la reimpostazione della password self-service, in modo che sia possibile reimpostare la password senza la guida dell'amministratore.
+description: Register your authentication method information for Azure AD self-service password reset, so you can reset your own password without administrator help.
 services: active-directory
 author: eross-msft
 manager: daveba